wokehypatia/order-k-markov/README.md

 My own hash map is implemented with separate chaining in a class called MyHashMap<K,V>.

 MyHashMapTest.java is a JUnit test class for MyHashMap.

+text-examples contains some .txt files that might be fun to train Markov models on in order to generate similarly stylized random text.